-- 4.1.1 All new tenants to Ongo Homes will undergo a 12-month probationary. - 4.1.2 If we have concerns about the conduct of the tenancy within the first 12 months, we may take action to extend the probationary period or end the tenancy. - 4.1.3 Tenants have the right to request a review of a decision to end or extend the probationary period as outlined in our Tenure Policy. - 4.1.4 Our Tenure Policy describes the process for how changes to the type of tenancy held may be made.
+- 4.1.1 All new tenants to Ongo Homes will undergo a 12-month probationary period, excluding those tenants who are transferring from another local authority or registered provider on a secure or assured tenancy. - 4.1.2 If we have concerns about the conduct of the tenancy within the first 12 months, we may take action to extend the probationary period or end the tenancy. - 4.1.3 Tenants have the right to request a review of a decision to end or extend the probationary period as outlined in our Tenure Policy. - 4.1.4 Our Tenure Policy describes the process for how changes to the type of tenancy held may be made.